2009 New York City Subway and United Kingdom plot: Participants

 Mohammed Zazi was charged on the counts of conspiracy to obstruct justice, as well as conspiring to dispose of his son's bomb-making materials and chemicals.
 Based on a request of the Denver Joint Terrorism Task Force (JTTF), an arrest warrant for his arrest in violation of 18 U.S.C. §1001(a)(2) was issued on September 19, 2009.
 He was released on a $50,000 bail on February 18, 2009.
 He pleaded not guilty in February 2010.
 He was convicted in July 2011 of destroying evidence and lying to investigators.
 He was sentenced in February 2012 to four and a half years in prison.
 In October 2011, he pleaded guilty to instructing his lawyer to falsify immigration documents for his nephew.

 Afzali was arrested on September 19, 2009, on "charges of lying in a matter involving terrorism.", citing that during his September 11, 2009, conversation, he warned Zazi that the police had come asking questions about him, and then lied to the FBI about having done so in two subsequent interrogations.
 He also said that the call was being monitored.
 Afzali was represented by human rights lawyer Ron Kuby.
 He was released on secured bail of $1.5 million.
-On March 4, 2010, in a plea bargain Afzali pleaded guilty to a reduced charge of lying to U.S. federal agents, and said he was sorry.
+On March 4, 2010, in a plea bargain Afzali pleaded guilty to a reduced charge of lying to US federal agents, and said he was sorry.
 He faced up to six months in prison, and as part of the plea arrangement the government agreed not to request any jail time.
 Brooklyn federal judge Frederic Block sentenced Afzali on April 15, 2010.
-Afzali voluntarily left the U.S. on 5 July, within 90 days of his sentencing.
-As a felon and under the agreement of his plea deal, he is not allowed to return to the U.S. except by special permission.
+Afzali voluntarily left the US on 5 July, within 90 days of his sentencing.
+As a felon and under the agreement of his plea deal, he is not allowed to return to the US except by special permission.
 Most of Afzali's family remains in the United States.
 According to his lawyer, Afzali's last words in the United States were "God Bless America".
 Afzali denied ever having intended to aid Zazi or deceive American authorities.